MikaSchmitt/AAS-Creo-Bridge/docs/Introduction.md

 ## Use Cases
 At the beginning of this project, several functional areas of a hypothetical industrial company were outlined and discussed with respect to how the AAS could be applied in each context.
-Subsequently, the scope was narrowed down to two specific use cases: After-Sales and Engineering.
+Subsequently, the scope was narrowed down to two specific use cases: Engineering and After-Sales.

+### Engineering Phase

 ### After-Sales Phase
 #### 1. Scenario Description

   Once the product has been delivered, the after‑sales phase begins, including: maintenance, repair, and spare parts management.
 The CAD assemblies serve    as the central reference point for all service-related activities.
 Service technicians use these digital models, along with derived views such as          exploded views and assembly diagrams, to carry out maintenance tasks correctly and reliably.

 #### 2. Workflow